AY2324S2-CS2103T-F10-3/tp/docs/UserGuide.md

     - **Linux**: `cd ~/Downloads`

 6. Type `java -jar CLInic.jar` command into terminal to run the application.<br>
    A GUI similar to the one below should appear in a few seconds.
-Note how the app contains some sample data.
+Note how the application contains some sample dummy data.

    <img src="images/UiStart.png" alt="Ui" width="600"/>